bottledcode/swytch-framework/docs/README.md

 In the Swytch Framework, components are just regular classes decorated by the `Component` attribute and containing a `render` function that returns a string.
 There are several helper traits that you can use to make your life easier, such as `RegularPHP` and `Htmx`.
 These traits provide helper functions for rendering HTML and interfacing with htmx.
-For example, the `RegularPHP` trait provides the `begin` and `end` functions, which allow you to write HTML in a PHP.
+For example, the `RegularPHP` trait provides the `begin` and `end` functions, which allow you to write HTML in a PHP file using output buffering.

 Your constructor is called via dependency injection just before rendering, so you can inject any services you need, or perform any other initialization.
 You can also inject the `ServerRequestInterface` to get access to the current request.